 What will happen to me if I take part?

 I would contact you to arrange a time to meet at a suitable venue in which there is a quiet and private place to talk.
-Before starting any research activities, I would discuss this information sheet with you, check that you still want to take part or not and ask you to read and sign a written consent sheet.
+Before starting any research activities, I would discuss this information sheet with you, check that you still want to take part and ask you to read and sign a written consent sheet.

 If you do decide to take part in the study, I will record whether you are male or female.
 I will also collect other demographic information; this will include your age.
 This information will help me to describe the overall sample of participants and help me with interpretation of the data collected.
 Your name will not be used, and you will not be identified in any publication arising from the study.

 I would then ask you some questions about your experience of caregiving for somebody experiencing visual hallucinations in the context of Lewy body disorder.
-This interview would be audio recorded and a transcript of the conversation made so that I can listen again or read what has been said.
+This interview would be audio recorded and a transcript of the conversation made so that I can listen again to what has been said.
 This should last no more than 90 minutes.
 It is important during this time that you do not name any specific people nor give any information that could render anyone or any location identifiable and if you did, I would destroy that part of the data and would not include it in the analysis.

 Once the interview is complete, you will be welcome to ask and have answered any questions that you may have about the research and you will be able to keep this information sheet which contains contact details should you wish to discuss the research further.
 You might be contacted after your interview once more, via telephone or email (whichever you prefer) by myself, so I can share with you what I found out and find out what you think.
-This is to ensure that I accurately capture your experience; it also helps to maintain accuracy, credibility and validity with the research.
-This should last no longer than 20 minutes, although you will not have to do this if you do not wish and can still take part in the interview mentioned above.
+This is to ensure that I accurately capture your experience; it also helps to maintain accuracy, credibility and validity within the research.
+This should last no longer than 20 minutes, although you will not have to do this if you do not wish, although you can still take part in the interview mentioned above.

-You can request that information about the findings from the research is sent to you once it is complete, although this is optional and will need to sign the relevant clause on the consent form.
+You can request that information about the findings from the research is sent to you once it is completed, although this is optional; the relevant clause on the consent form would need to be signed to reflect your consent where appropriate.

 How will we use information about you?